 Developing and executing the IT Strategy for an organization is the single most important part of the CIO’s job and achieving CIO success.
+To see how technology can transform your business, consider Business Process Transformation to improve operations and performance.
 Notice that that I emphasize it is not only important to develop the IT strategy, it is essential to also execute the IT strategy.

 In fact, the formulation of an IT strategy and the creation of the actual IT strategic plan in many ways has to begin at the end with the execution of the plan.
 What that means is that in order to have a successful IT strategy and a credible IT strategic plan they have to be developed based on the reality of what you can actually execute successfully.